IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 It is essential to implement the metricsDoc function of the MetaTrace typeclass, as this information is utilized to optimize system performance.

-The configuration option TraceOptionMetricsPrefix can be used to prepend a prefix to any trace message.
+The configuration option TraceOptionMetricsPrefix can be used to prepend a prefix to any metrics name.
 For example, the prefix could be "cardano.node".

 ## Frequency Limiting in Trace Filtering